appscode/blog/content/post/kubedb-v2024.08.16/index.md

 In this release, the API version for Redis has been updated to v1.
 The new API version is `kubedb.com/v1`.
 Several changes have been introduced:

-1. The field `db.spec.cluster.master` has been changed to `db.spec.cluster.shards` and `db.spec.cluster.replicas` now mean the number of replicas (the master and slaves) of each shard which previously meant the number of slaves fo each master.
+1. The field `db.spec.cluster.master` has been changed to `db.spec.cluster.shards` and `db.spec.cluster.replicas` now mean the number of replicas (the master and slaves) of each shard which previously meant the number of slaves for each master.

 2. The fields `db.spec.coordinator.resources` and `db.spec.coordinator.securityContext` have been moved under the `rd-coordinator` container in `db.spec.podTemplate.spec.containers[]`.
 The `rd-coordinator` is a sidecar container that we run alongside our main database container for coordination purposes.